helius-labs/galleria/README.md

 # Galleria

-Galleria is a comprehensive portfolio viewer powered by Helius's Decentralized Asset Service (DAS) API.
-It is designed to provide a seamless experience for viewing and managing your digital assets portfolio.
+Galleria is a comprehensive portfolio viewer powered by Helius's DAS API.
+It is designed to provide a seamless experience for viewing all your digital assets.

 ![Screenshot](./public/galleriaTokenPage.png)